raghul1998/pdpstocks/res/DESIGN-README.txt

 This option is available only for the flexible portfolio.
 This option allows users to determine how much money is invested in a portfolio on a certain date real-time along with the commission charges.
 The application charges $1.27 dollars as fee for every transaction.
 The cost will be displayed alone with these commission charges.

+8. CONFIGURE THE COMMISSION COST

+This option allows user to configure the commission cost per transaction for all the portfolios in common.
+The commission cost value should be greater than 0.
+By default, the commission cost will be $1.27 per transaction.
+As user configures, the commission cost is stored in the model as well as to a support file.
+This data can be retrived for calculating the cost basis of the portfolio.